feelfreelinux/cspot/README.md

 $ cd targets/cli

 # create a build directory and navigate to it
-$ mkdir -p build && cd build
+$ mkdir build && cd build

 # use cmake to generate build files
 $ cmake ..